 Amazon S3 Storage Classes

-Note: For new MBS providers, this option is available for users by default.
-For existing providers it should be enabled in Advanced Rebranding settings.
+Note: For new providers, this option is available for users by default.
+For existing providers, it can be enabled in Global Agent Options settings

 This topic explains:

 - How to enable Storage Classes for Backup Agent

 - How to set Storage Class in Backup Agent

 - How to set Storage Class in Management Console

 To enable storage classes for Backup Agent, proceed as follows:

 - In Settings menu, select Global Agent Options.

 - In the Storage Class group, configure the S3 storage class settings:

 - Show storage class options.
 The Storage Class option becomes available in backup wizards